salesforce/botsim/README.md

 The detailed system descriptions are presented in the following EMNLP 2022 system demo paper:
 ```
 @article{guangsen2022-botsim-demo,
-  author    = {Guangsen Wang and Samson Tan and Shafqi Joty and Guang Wu and Jimmy Au and Steven Hoi},
+  author    = {Guangsen Wang and Samson Tan and Shafqi Joty and Gang Wu and Jimmy Au and Steven Hoi},
   title     = {BotSIM: An End-to-End Bot Simulation Framework for Commercial Task-Oriented Dialog Systems},
   year      = {2022},
   url       = {https://arxiv.org/abs/2211.11982},